crossbario/autobahn-js/README.md

 where

- * `reason` is an optional WAMP URI providing a closing reason, e.g. `com.myapp.close.signout`.
+ * `reason` is an optional WAMP URI providing a closing reason, e.g. `com.myapp.close.signout` to the server-side.
  * `message` is an optional (human readable) closing message.

 When a connection was closed explicitly, no automatic reconnection will happen.